 The central message that was repeated many times, was the need, before any long term plan was adopted, to establish the needs and issues of the users, both actual and potential, when considering the Zoo Lake Park .
 It was argued that the formulation of a vision for the Park could not proceed until it was clear what sort of park would best suit the actual and potential user communities of the Park.

 A committee of experts, consisting of an Urban Planner, Architect, Engineer, City Improvement District Specialist, Actuary and a Marketing person was established to create a vision of possibilities for the Park.
 These possibilities have been presented in some 40 occasions to the City's management and interested local residents and have been received with great enthusiasm.

 The company has approached an urban planner who is skilled in public preference surveys for advice and for a proposal on the best way forward.
 For such work to be done professionally, however, does require a budget and financial support.

 The Children't Playground is currently in a state of decay and neglect.
 Some of playground equipment is broken and needs replacement and others needs to be painted.
 Some of it may even be unsafe.
 The area is inhabited by displaced people and parents of children do not feel that their children are safe.
 Litter is a big problem (as with the rest of the park) and whilst the City employs litter pickers, we believe that it is necessary to educate the children who use this area to remove their litter when they leave the park.

-The Zoo Lake Development Committee has partnered with the Johannesburg New Dawn Division of Rotary (Division 9400) to work toward the rehabilitation and development of this area, to purchase new equipment where necessary and to repair the equipment that is broken.
+The Zoo Lake Users Committee has partnered with the Johannesburg New Dawn Division of Rotary (Division 9400) to work toward the rehabilitation and development of this area, to purchase new equipment where necessary and to repair the equipment that is broken.
 All equipment needs to be assessed and, where necessary, overhauled and repainted.

 The following task have been identified to commence work to achieve these goals: